Buried In Silence: How the other half lives

-For a brief moment, she was relieved of the weight of the world sitting upon her shoulders.
+For a brief moment, she was relieved of the stress of her pending citizenship.
 Susana let herself be a kid, even if it was just for a day.

 His shoulders were broad; his back was arched in nearly perfect posture.
 His expressions made him seem sure of himself, and he spoke as if someone was clinging to his every word.

-Juan was the family golden boy, a father, a husband, a brother and a friend; to Susana, he was the epitome of everything she was not and might never be.
+Juan, like any person, was multifaceted.
+To some, he was a father, a husband, a brother and a friend; to Susana, he was the epitome of everything she was not and might never be.

 Juan had heard of Susana’s plan to join the military, and he took it upon himself, as a captain in the Marine Corps, to find out why.